Latest updates & newest information highlighted in yellow.

 CEVA does have multiple contingency dates built into our current schedule.
 These dates would be later in the season (i.e. April & May) and would be used to reschedule tournaments from early in the year if necessary.

 Power League registration for 16s & 18s will begin on Monday, December 7th at 9:00 AM via a form on the CEVA website.
-The deadline to register will be Monday, December 21st at 5:00 PM.
+The deadline to register has been extended to Friday, January 8th at 5:00 PM.

 We continue to evaluate implementation of a mechanism that would allow teams to join Power League in mid-year.
 This is not as easy as simply "plugging them into" Power League - they must be placed appropriately so they have the most beneficial experience.
 More information will be posted here when we have it.